mesosphere/konvoy-training/README.md

 The `Traefik dashboard` indicates the nginx application is ready to receive traffic but if you try access nginx with URL listed below, you will notice `404 Not Found` error like:

 ```bash
 curl -k https://$(kubectl get svc traefik-kubeaddons -n kubeaddons --output jsonpath="{.status.loadBalancer.ingress[*].hostname}")/applications/nginx/
 ```

+Don't forget the trailing slash at the end of the URL.
+Otherwise, you won't generate a 404 error.

 ![Traefik nginx](images/trafik_404.png)